agl-alexglopez/dancing-links/README.md

 - When we need to cleanup after distributing these two supplies, we will know that E and F were the only cities covered by supplying city B. Cities A, B, C, and D were already covered.
 We know this because the supply tags do not match.
 - We do not need to traverse the up-down linked list once we tag all cities in an option.
 It is sufficient to tag the cities in the supply option we chose and the headers for those cities.

 For this small example that has a successful supply scheme with two supplies it might not be clear why this is so useful.
 However, for large maps it becomes important to know which cities to uncover if a supply location does not work out.
-While backtracking, these tags help only uncover those cities that were uncovered when we entered a specific level of recursion.
+While backtracking, these tags help only uncover those cities that were covered when we entered a specific level of recursion.

 An added benefit of this approach is that the types are much simpler and we eliminate any traversals of the up-down linked list, other than to try every supply option that covers a city.
 This implementation is significantly faster than the previous one.
 However, this speed gain is only noticeable on the scale of milliseconds, so practically the speed difference only grows to noticeable seconds of difference on large maps.